New York Yankees Vs. Houston Astros MLB American League Championship Game 3 Preview

 The Yankees would like to see their own offense have a return to form in Game 3, which saw their lineup go quiet in registering only a single hit over the last five innings of Game 2.
 It was even more disappointing for the Yankees after putting up seven runs with 13 hits in Game 1 and navigating Verlander’s innings in Game 2 admirably.
 In their last appearance against Cole, Gary Sanchez picked up two hits while Aaron Judge had one.
 A minor run that nets them a run or two may be the most they can hope for as the Yankees primary aim will be to burn out Cole and get a second chance against the Astros bullpen with the result still up for grabs.

 As for the Yankees’ starter, Luis Severino will take the mound without the reputation or expectations that his counterpart possesses.
 Severino pitched four scoreless innings in his previous last postseason appearance in Game 3 of the American League Divisional Series, but he will need to go a lot farther if the Yankees expect to grab a victory.
-The Astros feasted on the Yankees bullpen in Game 2, scoring two runs on three hits and four walks.
+The Astros feasted on the Yankees’ bullpen in Game 2, scoring two runs on three hits and four walks.
 While he isn’t going to match Cole, Severino will have to play up to his potential.